Portals of Irontooth: Contents

-Portals of Irontooth is a campaign setting, a fantasy world accessible by magical portal.
-The world of Irontooth is briefly described (including wilderness encounters), with more detailed descriptions of the towns of Port Iron Bottom and Gnome Home.
-The book includes two pages of color maps.
+Portals of Irontooth is a campaign setting supplement, set on a fantasy world that characters can travel to using a magical portal.
+It provides a brief summary of the world of Irontooth and the creatures of its wilderness, with additional detail for the towns of Port Iron Bottom and Gnome Home.
+The book contains two pages of color maps.

-Portals of Irontooth is the second supplement in the Portals series, which is a set of adventure sites connected by a chain of interplanetary (or interdimensional) teleportation portals.
-The first scenario in the series, Portals of Torsh, was an adventure set on a lizardman-dominated world; Irontooth deals with an iron-laden region of the world Hnoon.
-The Irontooth colony and surrounding regions seem to be built above refined iron instead of bedrock.
-Swamps and mountains come complete with rust flakes, and the region's indigenous lifeforms, the Irontooths, have skins of metal.
-They are also immune to direct applications of magic.
+Portals of Irontooth is a supplement which explores an iron-rich area of the world Hnoon.
+The colony of Irontooth and its surrounding regions have been built atop refined iron rather than bedrock.
+Swamps and mountains have rust flakes, while the native creatures known as the Irontooths have metal skins and are immune to magic directly applied to them.

 Publication history

 Portals of Irontooth was written by Rudy Kraft, with art by Kevin Siembieda, and was published by Judges Guild in 1981 as a 48-page book.

+Portals of Irontooth is the second supplement released for the Portals series, depicting adventure sites which have been connected to each other through a series of interplanetary or interdimensional portals for teleportation; Portals of Torsh, was the first scenario in the series.